lacasera/elasticbridge.dev/docs/retrieving-bridges.md

 After creating a bridge and its associated elastic search index, you are ready to start retrieving data from your elasticsearch.
 You can think of each bridge as a powerful [query builder](builder.md) allowing you to fluently query the elasticsearch index associated with the bridge.

-The `all` method will retrieve all documents from the bridge's associated elasticsearch index:
+The `all` method retrieves all documents from the bridge's index.
+Internally it does a `match_all` and paginates using the total count.

 ```php
 <?php